Vittorio Giardino: Biography

 Starting in 1984, Giardino produced a number of short stories for the Italian magazine Comic Art, where he introduced Little Ego, a young and sexy girl inspired by Winsor McCay's Little Nemo who stars in one-page dreamy erotic stories.

-In 1991 Giardino created a new character, Jonas Fink for the Il Grifo magazine.
+In 1991, Giardino created a new character, Jonas Fink for the Il Grifo magazine.
 Jonas is a young Jew in 1950's Prague whose father is arrested by the communist police.
 He and his mother have to cope with the discrimination and oppression of the Stalinist regime.
-The book, collected as A Jew in Communist Prague, won the Angoulème Alfred prize for best foreign work in 1995 as well as a Harvey Award at San Diego in 1999.
+The book, collected as A Jew in Communist Prague, won the Angoulême International Comics Festival Prize for Best Album for Best Foreign Comic in 1995 as well as a Harvey Award at WonderCon in 1999.